MicrosoftDocs/memdocs/windows-365/enterprise/alerts.md

 ### Alert summary

-You can select an alert from the list to see the details of summary of that alert.
+You can select an alert from the list to see a summary of that alert.

 ![Screenshot of view alert.](./media/alerts/alert-summary.png)